AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 If your team is new to interviewing or are trying out a new process, consider enlisting a colleague to sit in as a mock candidate for evaluation purposes.
 Pick someone to act as the interview lead, and resist the urge to jump in at any silence.
 Ask the team what they might change for an actual interview, and have your mock candidate provide feedback on what they liked or disliked about the process.
 You aren't going for the perfect process, but for engagement and partcipation from your candidate and everyone on the team.
 Don't let your interview leader dominate the discussion; make sure everyone asks questions and gets involved.

-When scheduling your team interview, send out an agenda & roster ahead of time.
-Even if your candidate doesn't go stalking them on Linkedin or whatver, it's a nice way to see who they'll be talking with and what role they have in relation to the hiring position.
+When scheduling your team interview, include an agenda & roster.
+Even if your candidate doesn't go stalking them on Linkedin or whatver, it's a nice way to see who they'll be talking with and what role they have in relation to the open position.
 In short, it allows candidates to be their most prepared.

 When it's time to team interview your candidate for-realsies, focus first on comfort!
 Ask about their day, introduce everyone, ask them to introduce themselves.
 Sitting in a room (or video call) with a bunch of strangers can be intimidating, so do your best to break down that barrier.
 If you're using a 1:1 interview style, you (the hiring manager) should be the first and last person they talk with as a reference point and for checking in.
-These don't have to be long, because you're just facilitating.
+These don't have to be long as you're just facilitating.

-If you are interviewing in a group setting, take a back-seat and facilitate as you would with almost any other meeting.
+If you are interviewing in a group setting, take a back seat and facilitate as you would with almost any other meeting.
 Be mindful of the time, make sure the candidate has time to ask questions, and put a hard stop on a technical activity if one exists.
-Don't hesitate to call on people to ask questions, and teach them how to ask follow-up questions if the conversation is starting to lag.
+Don't hesitate to call on people to ask questions, and teach them how to ask follow-up questions in case the conversation starts to lag.
 If there's too much silence, ask your candidate about something they enjoy, or point to an accomplishment on their resume and ask for more details.
 Everyone is passionate about _something,_ try and find out what it is!

 ### After the interview